Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Absorb Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.
+			// Note: This setting can be overridden for specific players.
 			// --
-			// Empty: No access flags are immune.
+			// Empty: No access flags have access.
-			// Not empty: These access flags are immune.
+			// Not empty: These access flags have access.
 			"Access Flags"				""

 			// Use this ability in conjunction with other abilities.